-I’m sipping a cup of Darjeeling tea, high up in the mountains at 6,000 feet, and enjoying the rather chilly air after melting in 40-degree temperatures down south.
-The sounds of Varanasi temple bells and chanting priests, the fragrance of puja flowers, the decorated doorways and glittering golden temple spires, are slowly fading after an overnight train to NJP and long jeep ride through the dry West Bengal plains into the mountains.
+I’M SIPPING A CUP OF DARJEELING TEA AND ENJOYING THE RATHER CHILLY AIR AFTER MELTING in 40-degree temperatures down south.
+The sounds of Varanasi temple bells and chanting priests, the fragrance of puja flowers, the decorated doorways and glittering golden temple spires, are slowly fading after an overnight train to NJP and long jeep ride through the dry West Bengal plains nto the mountains.
 The landscape is spectacular and I’ve spent the morning driving through forests of teak and bamboo, delightful clusters with ferns and vines, and exotic flowering trees.
 The road is dramatic and winds around precarious edges of bottomless chasms and up endless steep hairpin turns to higher alpine forests of pine, fir, oak and Japanese pine (that the British planted to make wooden containers for their tea exports and which has subsequently taken over the forests), flowering rhododendrons and magnolias, past tea plantations and pretty hillside towns with wooden buildings painted turquoise and blue, built on stilts, perched on the side of mountains.
 I’m sitting in one now, having a rest in a roadside restaurant, perched at the edge of a mountain road.
 I eat vegetable momos (dumplings) for lunch.
 They’re delicious.

 Kanchendzonga by Hiroshi Yoshida